 Sigma Phi Omega (SPO)

 Sigma Phi Omega (SPO), is the National Academic Honor & Professional Society in Gerontology.
 SPO was established in 1980 to recognize excellence of those who study gerontology/aging and the outstanding service of professionals who work with or on behalf of older persons.
 The formation of a society provides a much needed link between educators, practitioners, and administrators in various settings where older persons are served.
 Membership in UCM’s SPO Chapter (Zeta) is open to undergraduate and graduate students who are majoring or minoring in gerontology/aging studies and related fields and are in at least their second term of enrollment.
 Also, to be eligible for membership in SPO, undergraduates must have a grade point average at least 3.3 on a 4.0 scale, while graduate students must have a grade point average of at least 3.5 on a 4.0 scale.
-Contact Dr. Theresa Gordon or Dr. Pamela Brown for more information.
+Contact Dr. Theresa Gordon or Dr. Novella Perrin for more information.

 Other Useful Sociological Web Sites: